kartik-syal/rag-chatbot/README.md

-Certainly!
-Below is a comprehensive README for your project.

----

 # RAG Chatbot for Oil Well Design Specifications

 This project implements a Retrieval-Augmented Generation (RAG) chatbot that can search through PDF documents containing design specifications for oil wells and respond to user queries.
 The solution is scalable and supports searching thousands of documents.